Determining Dark Matter-Electron Scattering Rates from the Dielectric Function: Implications for experiments

-Finally, an important application of this work is that, at least for the case of a dark photon mediator, it can unify the electronic and phonon descriptions of DM scattering with other sub-gap loss mechanisms that have not yet been explored.
-This may include dielectric heating in insulators or coherent scattering off the superconducting condensate at energies below the gap.
-We can say fairly generically that materials with strong dielectric heating will also be good media for dark matter detection below the electronic bandgap, if a calorimetric readout were available.
-Dielectric skin depth in the long-wavelength limit $\bb q \to 0$ is proportional to $\sqrt{\Re[{\epsilon(\omega)}]}/(\omega \Im[\epsilon(\omega)])$, and thus materials with a small skin depth for THz photons should respond efficiently to DM--electron scattering, even for meV-scale energy deposits below the eV-scale electronic band gaps.
-Many materials have THz absorption resonances or broadband THz absorption features, so high-resolution THz or infrared transmission spectra are likely fertile ground for exploring new materials for keV-scale DM scattering.
+Finally, our work may be applied to unify the electronic and phonon descriptions of DM scattering with other sub-gap loss mechanisms that have not yet been explored, such as dielectric heating in insulators or coherent scattering off the superconducting condensate.
+Dielectric skin depth in the long-wavelength limit $\bb q \to 0$ is proportional to $\sqrt{\Re[{\epsilon(\omega)}]}/\{\omega \Im[\epsilon(\omega)]\}$, and thus materials with a small skin depth for THz photons and calorimetric readout should respond efficiently to DM--electron scattering, even for meV-scale energy deposits below the eV-scale electronic band gaps.
+Many materials have THz absorption features, so high-resolution THz or infrared transmission spectra are likely fertile ground for exploring new materials for keV-scale DM scattering.

+\emph{Note added.} This work appeared simultaneously with Ref.~\cite{Knapen:2021run}, which also discusses the loss function as a tool for predicting DM scattering rates.
+Our main results with respect to the loss function are substantively similar, although Ref.~\cite{Knapen:2021run} emphasizes comparisons with \emph{ab initio} methods, whereas the present work emphasizes the utility of the loss function formalism in target selection for future experiments.